Sasquire/Idems-Sourcing-Suite/README.md

 This is a simple tool that will allow you to load two images and view the differences between them.
 There are a few options, but the easiest to use are the defaults of boolean and inverse boolean.

 #### [Post BVASer](https://e621.net/extensions/upload_bvas)
-This is a reinterpertation of [a tool](https://e621.net/forum/show/87369) originaly made by Munkelzahn.
-I had recieved some suggestions for how to improve this tool, and so I added those.
+This is a reinterpretation of [a tool](https://e621.net/forum/show/87369) originaly made by Munkelzahn.
+I had received some suggestions for how to improve this tool, and so I added those.
 On this page you can input a currently known e621 post, the data from that post is then loaded.
 After you can supply a new image as well as editing tags, sources, and other things.
-Finially you can upload this post, flag the old one as inferior and do a whole bunch of things automatically.
+Finally you can upload this post, flag the old one as inferior and do a bunch of things automatically.
 This tool has worked well for the about ten uploads I have used it for.
 There are some settings, but you must edit the script for these.

 ### Q: A: